tobiipro/prosdk-addons-python/README.md

 Do not hesitate to contribute to this project and create issues if you find something that might be wrong or could be improved.

 #### Example
-Before starting a calibration validation, it is needed some setup with the desired tracker.
+Before starting a calibration validation, some setup with the desired tracker is needed.

 ```
 import time